mattdistefano/scss-training/readme.md

 For example, to assign the string "my value" to the variable $my-var: `$my-var: "my value";`

-Variables may be placed inside a selector, in which case they are scoped to that selector (and any selectors nested within it).
-Variables declared outside a selector are effectively global.
+Variables may be placed inside a rule declaration, in which case they are scoped to that declaration (and any rules nested within it).
+Variables declared outside a rule declaration are effectively global.

 To use a variable after it has been declared, simply insert it in place of a normal CSS value.

+Note that variables must be declared before they are used.
+It's recommended to place variables at the top of a SCSS file (or at the top of the rule declaration).

 #### Example